An easy box-mix cupcake recipe that’s a cross between a whoopee pie and a french vanilla brownie.

 What do you get when you combine a French Vanilla Cake mix, a Chocolate Brownie mix and a tub of French Vanilla icing?
 Chewy, fudgey, incredibly delicious French Vanilla Brownie Cupcakes.
-Yep.
-From two boxed-mixes and a tub of icing.
-How easy is that?
 You can’t call it baking “from scratch” by any means, but when you bite into one of these babies, you’re not going to care because they’re SO freaking good!

 This french vanilla-brownie combo is fudgey and chewy like a good brownie should be, but you bake it like you would a batch of cupcakes.
 With a generous layer of french vanilla icing sandwiched in the middle, they taste a whole lot like a whoopee pie – a fudgey, french vanilla whoopee pie that is!
 Mmmmm!

-I’m going to be honest and tell you that these amazing cupcakes were a complete accident; an accident that I almost poured down the drain.
+I’m going to be honest and tell you that these amazing cupcakes were a complete accident; a very happy accident.
+Don’t you love it when things go wrong in the kitchen and then end up being so right?
 Let me explain:

 I always keep a brownie mix on hand in case I need to make this amazing (and easy) black forest trifle.
 Well, one day last week I thought it would be nice to surprise my boys with a batch of brownies.
 I grabbed the boxed brownie mix from the cupboard, read the directions, and dumped the required ingredients into a bowl, BUT instead of adding 1/4 cup of water, I added 1 FULL CUP!